The Happy Pod: Hugs from Texas

 And while again, there's no simple answer to whether they're always good or whether they're always bad, at least amongst the generation that we were studying, these were all adults, middle-aged and older adults when the digital technology revolution began.

+So they weren't learning about technology as kids.
 They were having to change how they operated at work and at home and in social life.

+And amongst this digital pioneer generation, the net outcome seems to be positive.
 And what do you think some of the mechanisms are for technology use preserving brain function in older people?

+The first we call cognitive complexity.
 The idea here is that as you're having to learn to use a home computer, use a smartphone, this can actually be experienced as quite difficult.

 So does this mean that old people should be using their smartphone and computer as much as possible?

-And I think if you're spending 12 hours a day doing any one thing, you should probably take a critical eye of am I using all of those hours the right ways?
+You can always have too much of a good thing and I think if you're spending 12 hours a day doing any one thing, you should probably take a critical eye of am I using all of those hours the right way?

 My recommendation is that if there is a family member or friend who

-has not learned how to use a smartphone or a tablet or something similar to that, to encourage them to do so.
+has not learned how to use a smartphone or a tablet or something similar to that to encourage them to do so.

+But maybe don't be the person to train them on it.
 So if you have in your city technology classes for older adults, those exist in a number of cities, that's one option.

 Maybe get a friend or someone else where there could be potentially less tension or impatience.